SpacingBat3/WebCord/docs/Readme.md

 his code.
 Thanks to his work, this project could begin on its own.

 ## Documentation:

+For the newcommers, I recommend to read at least FAQ (to fix common issues and not report them as *bugs*).
+You may also read features to know what has I claim my client to support or have implemented.
+It is strongly advised to read the application license as well.

 - [List of WebCord's features](Features.md)
 - [Frequently Asked Questions](FAQ.md)
   - *[Which file I should download?](FAQ.md#1-which-file-i-should-download)*